Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Introduction

 All of these different interpretations lead to different guidelines for how policy should respond, and whether it should at all.
 From a standard monetarist perspective, the Central Bank should raise interest rates in order to push down demand, thus solving the excess demand scenario.
 On the other hand, in a cost-push scenario, the Central Bank's rate has no effect on the external cost increases and may actually harm the situation if firms choose to pass on the increased costs of debt to consumers.
 On this, \citet{StiglitzRegmi2022CausesResponsesToday} suggest ``monetary policy, then, is too blunt an instrument because it will greatly reduce inflation only at the cost of unnecessarily high unemployment, with severe adverse distributive consequences'', as in their view inflation is not due to excess demand.
 In reality, the U.S. Federal Reserve has hiked rates at the fastest rate since Paul Volcker was chairman, in line with a monetarist view.
-Simultaneously, in 2023 inflation has begun easing, which begs the question of whether the reduction in inflation throughout 2022 is due to monetary policy or external factors such as the easing of energy prices as with the oil crises of the 1970s \citep{Blinder1982AnatomyDoubleDigitInflation,BlinderRudd2013SupplyShockExplanationGreat}.
-In recent years, we have observed that given the Central Bank's mandate to keep inflation low and stable, they are expected to act, generally through interest rate mechanisms and communication.\footnote{There is an ongoing impression that monetary policy is the ``only game in town'' when it comes to inflation response.} The question remains, to what effect?
-Are dips in inflation due to external factors or to Central Bank policy?
+Simultaneously, in 2023 inflation has begun easing, which begs the question of whether the reduction in inflation throughout 2022 is due to monetary policy or to external factors such as the easing of energy prices as with the oil crises of the 1970s \citep{Blinder1982AnatomyDoubleDigitInflation,BlinderRudd2013SupplyShockExplanationGreat}, or else to a spontaneous tendency of inflation to self-heal due to economic forces.
+But since the Central Bank's mandate to keep inflation low and stable, they are expected to act, generally through interest rate mechanisms and communication.\footnote{There is an ongoing impression that monetary policy is the ``only game in town'' when it comes to inflation response. {See e.g. ECB economist Isabel Schnabel's recent speech about the ``Risk of Stubborn Inflation'', https://www.ecb.europa.eu/press/key/date/2023/html/ecb.sp230619$\_$1$\sim$2c0bdf2422.en.html} } The question remains, to what effect?
+Are dips in inflation due to exogenous or endogenous factors or to Central Bank policy?
 What are the consequences of raising rates in this environment?
 Are the consequences of not acting on inflation with monetary policy greater than those when one does?
 After all, \citet{BrunoEasterly1998InflationCrisesLongrun} found that ``countries can manage to live with relatively high -- around 15-30 percent -- inflation for long periods''.
 It is these questions upon which we aim to shed some light by considering various scenarios generated through an Agent-based Model, that allows us to run various counterfactual scenarios.